-Mammoth remains found in northwest Wyoming
+Mammoth remains found in northern Wyoming

 POWELL, Wyo.
-(AP) — The skeletal remains of what appears to be an ancient mammoth have been found in northwest Wyoming.
+(AP) — Skeletal remains found at the Buffalo Bill Reservoir this week appear to belong to an ancient mammoth.

-The Powell Tribune reports that the fossil was discovered at the Buffalo Bill Reservoir west of Cody this week by a hiker.
+Federal law enforcement agents and officials rushed to secure the site west of Cody on Tuesday afternoon as word spread quickly about the discovery.
+The spot is located on Bureau of Reclamation land and the Bureau of Land Management is assisting with security.

-Federal law enforcement agents and officials have secured the site located on Bureau of Reclamation land.
+“We don’t have a huge amount of mammoth finds in Wyoming; it’s a very important discovery,” said University of Wyoming paleobiology professor Mark Clementz, in the department of geology and geophysics.

-University of Wyoming paleobiology professor Mark Clementz says the discovery is important because Wyoming doesn’t have a lot of mammoth fossils.
+A Cody area resident found the mammoth remains while hiking in the area, the Powell Tribune reported .

 Most Read Nation & World Stories